SpareCores/sc-www/src/assets/articles/llm-inference-speed.md

 over an hour, and then eventually failing due to memory constraints.

-To mitigate this, we implemented a background thread downloading the models sequentially, priotitized by size.
+To mitigate this, we implemented a background thread downloading the models sequentially, prioritized by size.
 Once a model was downloaded, we marked it as ready for benchmarking in the main thread.
 Models were then evaluated in sequence, with early termination if inference speed fell below a predefined threshold.
 If the next model in line was likely to exceed bandwidth or